jfhbrook/susitna/README.md

 The latter is from 1979 and is BASIC-oriented, but less example-driven.
 The outputs from my work with `Crafting Interpreters` can be viewed at
 <https://github.com/jfhbrook/crafting-interpreters>.

-I finished the latter, but not the former.
-In `Crafting Interpreters`, here are things I *haven't* done:

-- Ch.
-12 and 13 - classes and inheritance in Java (which I *might* implement)
-- Ch.
-22 - local variables on a stack (which I *probably* want)
-- Ch.
-23 and 24 - jmp/GOTO and call stack shenanigans (which I definitely need)
-- Ch.
-25 - closures (which I don't intend to implement)
-- Ch.
-26 - garbage collection (which typescript solves For Now)
-- ch.
-27 through 29 - classes in C (which, again, I *might* implement)

 ## Languages